Decubitus Ulcer Prevention and Treatment Facts

 Stage III: A stage III pressure sore is an open crater like wound.
 The damage to the inner skin tissue will be visible.
 A stage III bedsore requires quick intervention from a trained wound care team in order to try to heal the stage 3 decubitus wound and prevent it from deteriorating into a Stage 4 pressure sore.

-Stage IV: This is the deepest stage for a decubitus ulcer.
-As a Stage 4 pressure sore, a large-scale loss of skin occurs.
+Stage IV: This is the deepest, most severe stage of decubitus ulcer.
+To be classified as a Stage 4 pressure sore, a large-scale loss of skin occurred.
 The stage 4 bed sore burrows so deep into the skin that it damages the muscle, bone, tendons, and/or joints.
-Stage IV pressure wounds are very dangerous and require extensive wound care and possibly surgery.
+Stage IV pressure wounds are very dangerous and require extensive wound care.
+Stage 4 bedsores sometimes require surgery.
 A stage 4 decubitus ulcer can lead to bone infections (osteomyelitis), blood infections (sepsis), limb amputations and death.
 A Stage 4 bedsore often creates a visible hole down to the patient's bone.
 It is very difficult to heal a stage IV decubitus ulcer.

 Unstageable: An unstageable pressure sore is a bedsore that does not fit the above staging categories.
 In an unstageable bedsore, the doctor or nurse cannot see the true depth of the decubitus ulcer, and therefore cannot grade it.
 Signs of an unstageable decubitus ulcer are wounds covered by slough (yellow, tan, gray, green or brown) and/or eschar (tan, brown or black) in the bottom of the decubitus wound.
 Sometimes, the slough and/or eschar needs to be removed in order to properly stage an unstageable pressure sore.